How to Harvest Flowers for an At-Home Arrangement

 Retrieving the flowers from your garden is pretty self-explanatory, but there are some simple things you want to take into consideration.
 Before you make cuts, decide what length you want, and keep in mind how it will affect the flower’s ability to grow back.
 You want to make sure you cut it for the right height of the vase you’re using.
 It’s always easier to take off length later, but you can never add more on.
 Always cut more than you think you need to!

 You also want to be careful about where you cut.
 Usually, it’s best to cut right above a node or an off-shooting stem.
-This way the flower has really good chances of growing back as beautiful as it was when you cut it.
+This way the flower has a really good chance of growing back as beautiful as it was when you cut it.
 When you make the cut, use sharp scissors to make the healing process easier on the plant.
 Also, have a bucket of water ready to put your flowers in.
 They’ll go into a bit of shock once they’ve been cut, so making the transition easier will help them stay healthy for longer.

 Step 3: Choose a base

 Now it’s time to find or create a base for the arrangement.
 You may think you need a traditional vase for this, but there are actually lots of cool things you can use!
-For example, you could use a mug, wineglass, watering can, a hollowed out pumpkin (perfect for Halloween!), a mason jar, or pretty much anything that can hold some water and flowers in it.
+For example, you could use a mug, wineglass, watering can, a hollowed-out pumpkin (perfect for Halloween!), a mason jar, or pretty much anything that can hold some water and flowers in it.
 The more creative you get, the more eye-catching the arrangement will be!

 Once you have your base, you can decide how you want the arrangement to look.
 If you just want the flowers to sit in water and relax, just fill the base with water and you’re good to go.
 However, if you want the arrangement to take on another look, you could create a grid over the top of the base using small pieces of painter’s tape or floral tape that will create little holes for the flowers to go into.
 This will keep them in a more organized look and keep them standing up straight all day!